lloydtwum/alx-system_engineering-devops/0x02-shell_redirections/README.md

-displays the lines containing the pattern root and 3lines after them
+this print files that do not contain the pattern bin